Configuration¶

 optional drivers with the [sql] extra:

-no garbage collection), so it is intended as an
+garbage collection), so it is intended as an

 off-system copy of your logs.